-AAFA supports school policies that promote access to life-saving medications to treat students and staff who experience asthma attacks or severe allergic reactions.
+AAFA supports school policies that promote access to life-saving medicines to treat students and staff who experience asthma attacks or severe allergic reactions.
 Since 2012, most states have passed laws that allow or require schools to keep a supply of epinephrine auto-injectors for use in allergy emergencies.
-States are now beginning to consider laws that will allow schools to keep a supply of emergency asthma medication on hand.
+States are now beginning to consider laws that will allow schools to keep a supply of emergency asthma medicine, such as albuterol, on hand.

-States should implement policies that promote access to medication and protect students and staff, including: supplying schools with albuterol inhalers to be used in emergencies, appropriately training school personnel and addressing liability concerns for those who use this medication in good faith.
+States should implement policies that promote access to medicine and protect students and staff, including supplying schools with albuterol inhalers to be used in emergencies, appropriately training school personnel and addressing liability concerns for those who use this medicine in good faith.

 More information about each state’s laws and guidelines: